The Hospitality Center at Kootenai Health

 What is the timeline for completion?

 Fundraising for the project will commence immediately.
 Architectural design is expected to be complete by fall of 2017.
-Construction of the new facility is anticipated to begin in the summer of 2018 with a targeted completion date sometime in early 2019.
+Construction of the new facility is anticipated to begin in the summer of 2018 with a targeted completion date mid-year 2019.
 The current Walden House will remain fully operational and will continue to provide lodging for those patients and families in need until the new facility opens.

 What will happen to the existing Walden House?